JoseLuisSR/mqmeter/README.md

 MQ can manage topics also and you can publish and subscribe to it, use this class to publish message on MQ Topic.
 On JMeter add a Java Request Sampler and select the `MQPublishSampler` class name.
 The following parameters are necessary.

-Add a Java Request Sampler and select the `MQPublishSampler` class name.
-The following properties are required.

 * **mq_manager**: MQ Manager name.
 You can find it through IBM WebSphere MQ Explore or console.
 * **mq_topic**: MQ topic name to publish message.
 * **mq_hostname**: Host name or ip address where MQ Server is running.